Android P for HTC U11 and U11 Plus : Features and Release

-Android 9.0 P Developer Preview 1 is released on March 8th, later the beta and DP2 came on May 8th and the final release could take place in August in line with the previous Android releases.
-The first preview sports many elegant and impressive features as expected earlier.
+Android 9.0 P Developer Preview 1 was released on March 8th, 2018 The first preview sports many elegant and impressive features as expected earlier.
 So it seems that Android 9.0 P is going to provide a new user experience with a new visual design and other new features like call recording notification, screenshot button, Wi-Fi RTT and many more.

 When will HTC U11 and U11 Plus will get Android P ?

 As per the roadmap released by Google along with the Android P Preview, the consumer version of the next flavour Android will arrive in Q3 of 2018.
 So most likely in mid or late August we will see the Android P official release.